AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 1. Click **Save All** in the toolbar and reload the Universal Editor.

-1. Click the teaser component at the top of the page and see that you can now select it.
+1. In the Universal Editor, click the teaser component at the top of the page and see that you can now select it.

 1. If you click the **Content tree** icon in the properties rail of the Universal Editor, you can see that the editor recognized all the teasers on the page now that you have instrumented it.
 The teaser you selected is the one highlighted.